 Women who do not give up their high heels, back problems are unbelievably common.
 This is why:

 Postural changes: The S-curve of the spine has coated disks between the vertebras to protect them against stress.
 Just like when you bend or jump.
-The lower back to the arch is more caused by wear of heels, as the weight of the body is pushed forward.
+The wear of heels more causes the lower back to arch, as the body’s weight is pushed forward.
 The upper body has to retain balance to make up for this.
 This places additional stress on the disks.
-The time spent in funky alignment with your body may lead to muscle spasm and back pain.
+The time spent in funky alignment with your body may lead to muscle spasms and back pain.
 Tight hamstring muscles attaching the back and lower back of the pelvis can also make you feel sorry for your back.

-Anatomical changes: High heels can indeed cause anatomical changes in your body every day or very regularly over a long time.
-The calf muscles can be shortened and the tendons tightening and thicker as well as extra stress on your back and knees.
+Anatomical changes: High heels can cause anatomical changes in your body every day or regularly over a long time.
+The calf muscles can be shortened, and the tendons tighten and thicker, as well as extra stress on your back and knees.

 Do not wear heels more than two inches.
 The higher the heel, the higher the pressure on the feet.

 Do not wear heels for a long time during the day.

 Stretch leg muscles before wearing heels.